AdKowalewski/Czytelnia/README.md

 ## Setup
 Dart and Flutter are required.\
+Change directory to project folder and run: `flutter create .` to build app for all platfroms.
 To install all deps change directory to project folder and run: `flutter pub get`\
-To start debug type: `flutter run lib/main.dart` and choose device for emulation.
+To start debug type: `flutter run lib/main.dart` and choose device for emulation (android recommended).